Workers Compensation in Iowa

 While Iowa requires most employers to have workers’ compensation insurance, some may not comply with the law.
 Benefits include reimbursement for medical costs (including lost wages and mileage) and disability compensation up to 80% of your weekly take-home pay.
 Many employers have an exempt status for workers, but the details are intricate, and questions about specific industries should go to a Workers’ Compensation Compliance Administrator.

-The steps you take immediately following a workplace incident in Iowa are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in Iowa are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
-Don’t delay receiving help from an Iowa healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
+Don’t delay receiving help from a Iowa healthcare professional.
+Taking too long could not only jeopardize your health, but you run the risk of missing deadlines.

 File a First Report of Injury